-Small Computer System Interface (SCSI) Controller
+Small Computer System Interface (SCSI)

-Your computer has an integrated Adaptec AIC-7895 Ultra-SCSI controller that provides an interface through which the computer can communicate with SCSI-compatible devices, such as hard disk drives, CD-ROM drives, tape drives, read-and-write optical drives, scanners, and printers.
+IntelliStation M Pro (Type 6889) computers have an integrated Adaptec AIC-7895 Dual Channel Ultra Wide SCSI PCI controller that provides an interface through which the computer can communicate with SCSI-compatible devices, such as hard disk drives, CD-ROM drives, tape drives, read-and-write optical drives, scanners, and printers.
+The controller has two channels (A and B).
+Channel A provides a 16-bit, 68-pin connector on the system board for connecting internal SCSI devices.
+Channel B provides a 16-bit, 68-pin connector on the system board that is attached with a ribbon cable to an external SCSI connector at the rear of the chassis.
+Channel B also provides an 8-bit, 50-pin connector for connecting internal devices.
+Some models have a preinstalled SCSI hard disk drive connected to the 68-pin connector for Channel A.

-SCSI connections are provided by the following:

-- · Channel A, 68-pin internal connector on the system board - Channel B, 68-pin internal connector with a cable to an external connector at the rear of the chassis - Channel B, 50-pin internal connector

-The Adaptec AIC-7895 Ultra-SCSI controller also supports the Adaptec RAIDport connection to expansion slot 2 using the optional Adaptec ARO-1130 PCI RAIDport adapter.
-RAID (Redundant Array of Independent Disks) is a collection of disk drives that collectively act as a single storage system that provides enhanced performance and can tolerate the failure of a drive without losing data.
-With this option, your computer supports RAID modes (levels) 0 and 1 only.
+The Adaptec AIC-7895 Dual Channel Ultra Wide SCSI PCI controller also supports the Adaptec RAIDport connection with an extension to expansion slot 2.
+RAID (redundant array of independent disks) is a group of disk drives that collectively act as a single storage system that provides increased performance and can tolerate the failure of a drive without losing data.
+With this option, your computer supports RAID modes 0,